 The trickiest part about packing for an October vacation in Morocco is doing your best to be prepared for everything!
 Morocco has a reputation for being a “cold country with a hot sun” and when Autumn begins, you really see the truth of that first-hand.

 Be sure to pack lightweight and loose-fitting clothing for days when the temperatures are high and the sun is hot.
-Light slacks, skirts, loose jeans, and short sleeved shirts that cover your shoulders and bottom are great to have on a hot day.
-Hats, scarves, and sunglasses offer important protection, too.
+Light slacks, skirts, loose jeans, and short-sleeved shirts that cover your shoulders and bottom are great to have on a hot day.
+Sun hats, light scarves, and sunglasses offer important protection, too.

 But you will also want to be prepared for the drop in temperature when the sun goes down.
-Sweaters and hoodies are nice to have, as well as sweatshirts and even light jackets.
-And having the choice between warm or lightweight sleepwear is a good idea, too.
+Sweaters and hoodies are nice to have, as well as sweatshirts or a light jacket.
+Having the choice between warm or lightweight sleepwear is a good idea, too.

 Lastly, you might want to consider packing an umbrella.
-Not only will it offer you shade from the hot sun, it will also protect you if you suddenly get caught out in an Autumn rainfall.
+Not only will it offer you shade from the hot sun, it will also protect you if you suddenly get caught out in the autumn rainfall.

 FESTIVALS AND CELEBRATIONS IN MOROCCO IN OCTOBER